-From 1998 to 2007, Don helped lead Discovery Communications, home of the Discovery Channel and media properties in over 170 countries.
-As Senior Executive Vice President for Strategy and Development and an executive committee member, reporting to the CEO, he led worldwide marketing efforts; new ventures and acquisitions; new media strategy and operations, and corporate-level business development, communications, research and public policy.
-He managed the significant growth of Discovery’s online offerings, including acquisitions of digital media businesses and the launch of its mobile video services.
-He led Discovery’s expansion of public affairs content, including overseeing the Discovery/New York Times Company joint venture in the Discovery Times Channel.
+From 1998 to 2007, Donald helped lead global media company Discovery Communications.
+As Senior Executive Vice President for Strategy and Development and an executive committee member, reporting to the CEO, he led worldwide marketing efforts; new ventures/acquisitions; new media strategy/operations, and corporate-level business development, communications, research and public policy.
+He drove significant growth in Discovery’s online offerings, including acquisitions of digital businesses and the launch of its first mobile video services, and oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
 As a producer, he oversaw the 2004 Emmy Award winning series Decisions That Shook the World and a documentary series with Thomas Friedman of The New York Times.
 Donald managed Discovery’s partnership with the American Film Institute to create Silverdocs, America’s top documentary festival.

-From 1994-97, Don was a senior adviser to President Bill Clinton.
-As Assistant to the President, White House Director of Strategic Planning and Communications and, before, as Director of Speechwriting and Research/Chief Speechwriter, Don was widely recognized for his key role in the Clinton Presidency, including the historic 1996 re-election.
+From 1994-98, Donald was a senior adviser to President Bill Clinton.
+As an Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research, Donald was widely recognized for his key role in the Clinton Presidency, including the historic 1996 re-election.
 In addition to managing an integrated message strategy across multiple domestic and foreign policy government agencies, he led the development of many major Presidential addresses, including working on every State of the Union from 1995 – 2000.

-From 1985-93, Don was a journalist.
+From 1985-93, Donald was a journalist.
 At U.S. News and World Report, he covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
-He also worked at The American Lawyer and has written for publications including The New York Times and POLITICO.
-He was a CBS News analyst in 1998-99 and has appeared on many national TV news shows.
+He also worked at The American Lawyer, has written for publications including The New York Times and Politico, was a CBS News analyst and has appeared on many national TV news shows.
 Since 2000, he has helped write the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.

-In the 1980s, Don was a media lawyer at New York’s Patterson, Belknap, Webb & Tyler.
-He serves as an advisor to several new media businesses and is a venture partner in Legend Ventures, a Washington, D.C. investment firm.
-He serves on not-for-profit boards of the News Literacy Project, and is a member of the Council on Foreign Relations.
-Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master's in International Relations from the London School of Economics and Political Science and a J.D. from The University of Virginia School of Law.
-Don lives with his wife, Nancy Bard, and two sons in Washington, D.C.
+In the 1980s, Donald was a media lawyer at New York’s Patterson, Belknap, Webb & Tyler.
+He is on the board of directors of PBS, the Urban Institute and the News Literacy Project, as well as two digital media businesses, Fora.tv and Toura.
+Donald received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master's in International Relations from the London School of Economics and Political Science and a J.D. from The University of Virginia School of Law.
+He lives with his wife, Nancy Bard, and two sons in Washington, D.C.

 He currently serves as Chair of the Finance Committee and General Vice Chair of the Executive Committee.
-He also serves on the PBS Strategic Planning Advisory Group and serves on the PBS Finance and National Policy Advisory committees and on the Board of the PBS Foundation.
+He also serves on the PBS Strategic Planning Advisory Group, and is a former Vice Chair of that Group, the National Policy Advisory Committee and on the Board of the PBS Foundation.
 He also formerly co-chaired the Corporate Support Advisory Committee.